This post takes you to the South Island of New Zealand. We are touring the island with a campervan and now driving from Queenstown to Mount Cook.

 This is the Queenstown to Mount Cook drive on the map.
 The distance is 300 km and on the way you will see Wanaka, Lindis Pass and Lake Pukapi.

 Driving time Queenstown to Mount Cook is four hours one way without stops.
-But as the scenery is fantastic all the way you might want to stop many times along the way.
-You might spend a whole day on this journey.
-And if you like mountain hiking you might even want to use two or more days in this pretty region of New Zealand.
+But as the scenery along the way is so fantastic, you might want to stop all the time.
+You will spend most of the day on this 300 km journey.
+And if you like mountain hiking, you might even want to use two or more days exploring this pretty New Zealand region.

-There are two alternative routes from Queenstown to Wanaka that you can choose between, firstly the Crown Range road (Cardrona Road) that I will show you in this post and secondly the longer Cromwell route that you can read about in my other post.
+There are two alternative routes from Queenstown to Wanaka that you can choose between, first the Crown Range road (Cardrona Road) that you well learn about in this post, and secondly the longer Cromwell route that will be described in another post.

 The two roads are different.
-As the Crown Range road climbs to high altitudes and crosses a mountain chain the Cromwell route doesn’t climb at all.
-It follows valleys all the way from Wanaka to Queenstown and the most scenic part is the drive in Kawarau Gorge.
+As the Crown Range road climbs to high altitudes and crosses a mountain chain, the Cromwell route doesn’t climb at all.
+It follows valleys all the way from Wanaka to Queenstown and the most scenic part is the drive along the Kawarau Gorge:

 Now we will start our journey from Queenstown to Mount Cook and our first stop will be the postcard-pretty Lake Hayes: